Lyndoch

 Population growth drivers in Lyndoch are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Lyndoch's population, as of November 2025, is approximately 7,030.
-This figure reflects an increase of 486 people since the 2021 Census, which reported a population of 6,544.
-The growth was inferred from the estimated resident population of 6,949 in June 2024 and an additional 42 validated new addresses since the Census date.
-This results in a population density ratio of 40 persons per square kilometer.
-Lyndoch's growth rate of 7.4% since the 2021 census exceeded both the non-metro area (6.8%) and the state average, indicating it as a region with notable growth.
-Interstate migration contributed approximately 40.4% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.
+Lyndoch's population is approximately 7,092 as of February 2026.
+This figure represents an increase of 548 people, an 8.4% rise since the 2021 Census which recorded a population of 6,544.
+The change is inferred from the ABS's estimated resident population of 6,949 in June 2024 and the validation of 45 new addresses since the Census date.
+This results in a population density of 40 persons per square kilometer.
+Lyndoch's growth rate exceeded that of its SA4 region (7.4%) and the Rest of SA.
+Interstate migration contributed approximately 40.4% to overall population gains, with all factors including overseas migration and natural growth being positive.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023.
-Considering projected demographic shifts, above median population growth is expected nationally for regional areas like Lyndoch.
-The area is projected to grow by 1,210 persons to 2041, reflecting a total gain of 16.1% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using weighted aggregation from LGA to SA2 levels.
+Projected demographic shifts indicate an above median population growth for regional areas nationally.
+Lyndoch is expected to grow by 1,210 persons to 2041, reflecting a total gain of 15.1% over the 17-year period, based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population